 • Hostile attribution bias: assuming the worst about other people’s intentions.

-Taking action toward solving a problem (even something as simple as making a phone call) engages the rational-logical part of your brain, which can help to reduce feelings of anxiety and sadness.
+Taking action toward solving a problem engages the rational-logical part of your brain.
+It can even be something as simple as making a phone call.
+This can help to reduce feelings of anxiety and sadness.

 This Guest Post is by Ann Douglas and adapted from her new book, Parenting Through the Storm: Find Help, Hope, and Strength When Your Child Has Psychological Problems (Guilford Press).
-Ann is the author of numerous books about pregnancy and parenting and the creator of the hugely popular The Mother of All® Books series.
+Ann is the author of numerous books about pregnancy and parenting.
+She is the creator of the hugely popular The Mother of All® Books series.